 In collaboration with several local funders, the Community Foundation supports organizational development training and capacity building grants for nonprofits aimed at strengthening their infrastructure and operations to make them more effective, efficient, and able to fulfill their mission.

 - In 2019, over 100 executive directors and board members of local nonprofits received training that included board development, volunteer engagement, strategic alliances, and nonprofit life cycles.

 - By participating in the training, nonprofits were eligible to apply for mini-grants up to $2,500 to support continuing capacity building initiatives.
 In 2018, we collectively awarded 11 nonprofits grants for projects such as technology software, fundraising training, staff and board professional development, and marketing.

-- The Emerging Nonprofit Leadership Accelerator, organized by UAlbany’s Institute for Nonprofit Leadership and Community Development, a program with support from the Foundation, trained its second cohort of 16 emerging nonprofit leaders by providing training, resources, and connections to succeed in the nonprofit sector.
+- The Emerging Nonprofit Leadership Accelerator, Co-organized by the Community Foundation and UAlbany’s Institute for Nonprofit Leadership and Community Development, program trained its second cohort of 16 emerging nonprofit leaders by providing training, resources, and connections to succeed in the nonprofit sector.